South Africa fast facts

 National Development Plan 2030

-The South African government is set on transitioning towards an environmentally sustainable, climate-change resilient, low-carbon economy and just society.
-PAGE support focuses on improved collaboration, co-ordination and implementation of existing green economy policy frameworks.
+The South African government is set on transitioning towards an environmentally sustainable, climate-change resilient, low-carbon economy and a just society.

 PAGE and its partners in South Africa continue to: